Vishesh3011/job-scraper/README.md

   <img src="data/job-scraper.png" alt="Image description" width="400"/>
 </div>

-This tool is for everyone who wants to find jobs based on their interest, position, location (remote/on-site) using LinkedIn.
+JobScraper is a tool designed for anyone looking for jobs based on their interest, position, location (remote/on-site) using LinkedIn.
 This tool can be used as both a telegram bot (access on https://t.me/jobScraperVMBot) and a CLI tool.

-Based on user input, users can either select a daily report for jobs as email delivery or just get a report at the moment as per their requirement.
+Based on user input, users can either select a daily report for jobs and subscribe to email delivery or just get a report on demand as per their requirement.

 ### Technical Requirements (if running on a CLI):
 - MySQL installed